18F/methods/_methods/design-pattern-library.md

 ---
 layout: card
 title: Design pattern library
+description: A collection of UI elements used frequently across a design system, consisting of the base patterns and helpful information about how to use them.
 category: Make
 what: A collection of UI elements used frequently across a design system, consisting of the base patterns and helpful information about how to use them.
 why: To aid in designing a solution that uses UI elements consistently.
 Maintaining a set of approved, reusable patterns makes it easier to produce new features or make updates to the current solution.